AlcoholRehabHelp Logo

 Activities to Complete During Step 6

-There are several tasks to complete during this step.
-Not everyone will need to do all of them.
-However, completing these activities provide a roadmap through step six.
-For example:
+There are several tasks to complete during this step, though you don’t have to complete them all.
+Accomplishing these activities provides a roadmap through step six.

 • List each of your defects and describe each one